Sunak confronts Varadkar over Ireland’s decision to challenge UK’s Troubles law

 Laws enacted by the UK Government strive to provide a limited form of immunity to those accused of Troubles-related offences.

-The move has faced staunched criticism and is opposed by many victims’ groups in Northern Ireland and all the main Stormont parties.
+The move has faced staunch criticism and is opposed by many victims’ groups in Northern Ireland and all the main Stormont parties.

 The Prime Minister, in a conversation with Taoiseach Leo Varadkar, confronted Dublin over its own response to pursuing those responsible for sectarian violence that marred Ireland and Northern Ireland for decades.

-The call between the pair comes after Mr Varadkar in December announced that his administration would be legally challenge the UK Government over the Legacy Act in the European Court of Human Rights.
+The call between the pair came after Mr Varadkar announced in December that his administration would legally challenge the UK Government over the Legacy Act in the European Court of Human Rights.

 He said at the time that the “strong” legal advice was the UK Legacy Act breached the United Nations’ Convention on Human Rights.